 Center for Evaluation and Applied Research

-- Implementation evaluation: Formative evaluation; Process evaluation
+- Program implementation evaluation: Formative evaluation; process evaluation

 Please contact CEAR with any questions or opportunities to partner with you to collaboratively develop customized plans for evaluations of and research on services to be provided; write grant proposals; or conduct evaluation workshops at introductory, intermediate, and advanced levels.

 The Center consists of a team of faculty and staff evaluation experts committed to applying cutting-edge evaluation theory and methodology to provide clients with high quality evaluation services.
 CEAR takes a unique team approach to evaluation services.
-The team is comprised of CEAR personnel and affiliated Mercer University faculty members.
+The team is comprised of CEAR personnel and affiliated Mercer University faculty and staff members.

-Huey T. Chen, PhD serves as the Director of the Center for Evaluation and Applied Research (CEAR) and Professor of Public Health in the College of Health Professions, is an international expert on the theory and practice of program evaluation.
+Huey T. Chen, PhD, Director of the Center for Evaluation and Applied Research (CEAR) and Professor of Public Health in the College of Health Professions, is an international expert on the theory and practice of program evaluation.
 Previously a Senior Evaluation Scientist and Branch Chief at the Centers for Disease Control and Prevention (CDC), Dr. Chen has worked with community organizations, health-related agencies, government agencies, and educational institutions.
-He has conducted both large-scale and small-scale evaluations in the U.S. and internationally, including evaluating a drug abuse treatment program and a youth service program in Ohio, an HIV prevention and care initiative in China, and an anti-smoking program in Georgia.He took a leadership role designing and implementing a national evaluation system for evaluating CDC funded HIV prevention programs based in health departments and community-based organizations.In addition to publish over 70 articles in peer-reviewed journals, he is the author of several evaluation books.
+He has conducted both large-scale and small-scale evaluations in the U.S. and internationally, including evaluating a drug abuse treatment program and a youth service program in Ohio, an HIV prevention and care initiative in China, and an anti-smoking program in Georgia.He took a leadership role designing and implementing a national evaluation system for evaluating CDC funded HIV prevention programs based in health departments and community-based organizations.In addition to publish over 80 articles in peer-reviewed journals, he is the author of several evaluation books.
 He is a winner of the American Evaluation Association's Lazarsfeld Award for Evaluation Theory.

 CEAR Affiliated Members

-Nannette C. Turner, PhD, MPH is Associate Professor and Chair of the Department of Public Health Program in the College of Health Professions at Mercer University.
+Nannette C. Turner, PhD, MPH is Associate Dean and Professor of Public Health Program in the College of Health Professions at Mercer University.
 Dr. Turner has over 20 years of experience in the public health areas of program evaluation, chronic disease, health promotion and education, qualitative and quantitative research, and program development.
 Her research interests include health disparities, underserved populations, academic health departments, and cancer control including tobacco use and prevention.
 Dr. Turner is currently serving as a board member on the ASPPH MPH Expert Panel and the Georgia Department of Public Health, Tobacco Control Advisory Council.She has also engaged in service with various community organizations at the local and state level as a board member, public health consultant, and grant writer/reviewer.